-R3 LANDSCAPE CHARACTER Ensure that the unique and diversor spaces, in particular through a Land cted in its open а Local Landscape Character C04.1.1 C06.1.3 MED 79 PS/FS/AP Identification of the unique elements of for example: - endangered or threatened , pe character and h ow these qualities will be conserved river foreshore and nature ral sandstone land Iscape post-industrial landscape 9 ridgeline canopy trees critical views (see below) ). b Views, Vistas and Landmarks C04.1.1 C06.1.3 HIGH 79 PS/FS/AP Identification, conservation and enhan - landscape views (especi at Gladesville and Top R ally district views, key vistas within reserve s that assist in ori entation and conte ext key views to the rivers: the obscured by vegetation (framed views, especially eg. include liaison with government • key landmarks across the ridge top canopies, etc. e City of Ryde, sud ch as heritage liste ed trees, views to h nistoric buildings, Ensure that such views are recorded a does not obscure the views.
+R3 LANDSCAPE CHARACTER Ensure that the unique and diversor spaces, in particular through a Land cted in its open а Local Landscape Character C04.1.1 C06.1.3 MED 79 PS/FS/AP Identification of the unique elements of for example: - endangered or threatene - river foreshore and nature - post-industrial landscape ed species ral sandstone land ow these qualities will be conserved ridgeline canopy treescritical views (see below) ). b Views, Vistas and Landmarks C04.1.1 C06.1.3 HIGH 79 PS/FS/AP Identification, conservation and enhan - landscape views (especi at Gladesville and Top R ally district views, such as those tha 0 key vistas within reserve s that assist in ori entation and conte ext key views to the rivers: the obscured by vegetation (framed views, especially eg. include liaison with government key landmarks across the ridge top canopies, etc. e City of Ryde, sud ch as heritage liste ed trees, views to I nistoric buildings, Ensure that such views are recorded a does not obscure the views.
 Promote City of Ryde's open space and landsc these views throu